 - Now you can select the version, name and whether you would like to enable the network card you would like to restore for each VM.

-At this stage you will also select to which host you will be restoring to, see system requirements for OS support.
+At this stage you will also select to which host you will be restoring to.
+Here are the system requirements for OS support.

 You can also select to restore to an [Unconfigured Host], which will not require a license.
 See here for more information.